-I feel sorry for the sex
+I'm sorry about the sex

-This interview first appeared on 02.08.2024
+This interview was first published on August 2, 2024, at

-in the online magazine MyGiulia.
+in the online magazine MyGiulia .

 — Pamela Russmann